Skiing in the Snow: Wigan's Ovation version

-In an attempt to capitalise on the song's popularity in the Northern soul subculture and 'put Northern Soul on the music map for the industry', Russ Winstanley met up with a pop group from Wigan called Sparkle, who renamed themselves Wigan's Ovation and covered the song (with slightly modified lyrics) in 1975.
+In an attempt to capitalise on the song's popularity in the Northern soul subculture and 'put Northern soul on the music map for the industry', Russ Winstanley met up with a pop group from Wigan called Sparkle, who renamed themselves Wigan's Ovation and covered the song (with slightly modified lyrics) in 1975.

 On 20 March 1975, the band performed the song on Top of the Pops, and went on to perform on the show 13 times.
 They appeared in baggy trousers decorated with Northern soul badges, and the performance was widely derided as 'uncool' and 'an imitation'.

-This recording was extremely controversial and was widely panned by those in the Northern Soul scene, who described it as a 'terrible cover version of The Invitations' classic', 'trash', 'bad for Northern Soul', '[an] embarrassing novelty single', 'crassly commercial', 'selling out', 'horrible', 'even worse than Footsee', 'dire', 'awful', 'annoying', 'our Vietnam flashback moment', and 'a fucking travesty'.
+This recording was extremely controversial and was widely panned by those in the Northern soul scene, who described it as a 'terrible cover version of The Invitations' classic', 'trash', 'bad for Northern soul', '[an] embarrassing novelty single', 'crassly commercial', 'selling out', 'horrible', 'even worse than Footsee', 'dire', 'awful', 'annoying', 'our Vietnam flashback moment', and 'a fucking travesty'.
 'Furious' enthusiasts were 'disgusted' that their cover had been blown and particularly disliked the fact that the band's name contained the name of their town, as for many people this performance was their first encounter with the subculture which had previously been kept underground, and many in the industry see the release of this record as a pivotal moment in the decline of Northern soul (the night of the Top of the Pops airing was described as 'the night that Wigan Casino died').
-Indeed, soon after the release of this record, attendance at the Wigan Casino rapidly increased forcing the venue to stop accepting new members, many of those attending only recently becoming aware of the subculture through the television broadcast.
+Soon after the release of this record, attendance at the Wigan Casino rapidly increased forcing the venue to stop accepting new members, many of those attending only recently becoming aware of the subculture through the television broadcast.

 Stuart Maconie described the song as 'a bland, modernised, easier to license version of a classic Northern tune originally by US artists', and said it 'really stuck in the purists' craw even then'.

-Even though the recording 'horrified the purists', the song entered the UK singles chart and reached a peak of number 12 on 15 March 1975, and stayed in the chart for 10 weeks.
+Even though the recording 'horrified the purists', the song entered the UK Singles Chart and reached a peak of number 12 on 15 March 1975, and stayed in the chart for 10 weeks.

-The band had later hits with 'Per-so-nal-ly' and 'Super Love', reaching 38 and 41 in the UK charts respectively, however this did not stop the band splitting up in 1976.
+The band had later hits with "Per-so-nal-ly" and "Super Love", reaching 38 and 41 in the UK chart respectively, however this did not stop the band splitting up in 1976.
 The band then reformed in 1977 and continued performing until the suicide of their manager in 1984.